-The PDF can be downloaded by copying and pasting this web address into a new window:
+However, if you'd like to see the whole report, the PDF can be downloaded by copying and pasting this web address into a new window:

 This report states:

-small and outweighed by the benefits.
-This is enshrined in Directive
+This is enshrined in Directive 91/414 which states that:

 “Member States shall ensure that a plant protection product is not authorized unless…..it has no unacceptable influence on the environment.”

 “Authorizations may be reviewed at any

 time if there are indications that any of the requirements….are no

 As long as these and other questions remain unclear the precautionary principle in accordance with Regulation (EC) No 1107/2009 concerning the placing of plant protection products on the market should be applied, ensuring a high level of protection of both human and animal health and the environment".

-COPYRIGHT 2010 - 2016: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2023: WWW.BUZZABOUTBEES.NET

 ALL RIGHTS RESERVED.